symfony/symfony-docs/doctrine.rst

     $product = $query->setMaxResults(1)->getOneOrNullResult();

-The DQL syntax is incredibly powerful, allowing you to easily join between entities (the topic of :doc:`relations </doctrine/associations>` will be covered later), group, etc. For more information, see the official `Doctrine Query Language`_ documentation.
+The DQL syntax is incredibly powerful, allowing you to join between entities (the topic of :doc:`relations </doctrine/associations>` will be covered later), group, etc. For more information, see the official `Doctrine Query Language`_ documentation.